lucpod/ticketless/lessons/08-worker-lambda/README.md

 Another new thing here is the `Schedule` event.
 The schedule event allows us to execute a Lambda at periodic intervals (in this case every minute).

-The syntax is very simple in this case, for more elaborate schedule you can even use [cron expressions](http://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html).
+The syntax is very simple in this case, for more elaborate schedule rules you can even use [cron expressions](http://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html).

 ## 08.05 - Writing the Lambda code

+So, here it goes with the fun part: let's write some lambda code:

 First of all install new dependencies.